Martin-Adra/Martin-Adra.github.io/essays/SoEn-Goals.md

 ---
 layout: essay
 type: essay
-title: "Why Choose TypeScript?
-Insights from a Researcher's Perspective"
+title: "From Code to Career: My Passion for Software Engineering and Future Goals"
 # All dates must be YYYY-MM-DD format!
-date: 2025-01-23
+date: 2025-01-29
 published: true
 labels:
   - Research